top of page

 When Guo Wei passed away, his adoptive son Chai Rong (921 — 959) ascended to the throne as Emperor Shizong of Later Zhou.

-Chai Rong was smart, talented, brave, and ambitious; meanwhile, he was a virtuous king that brought his people better lives.
+Chai Rong was smart, talented, brave, and ambitious; meanwhile, he was a virtuous king who brought his people better lives.

 As the king’s most trusted general, Zhao Kuangyin had been promoted frequently for having saved the king several times on battlefields and significantly contributed to expanding their territory.